Lagrangian neural networks for nonholonomic mechanics: Adding constraints

 The functions $\lambda_a(t)$ are the so-called Lagrange multipliers and they are introduced as new dynamical variables.
 Enforcing \( \delta S = 0 \) with the action \( S \) as expressed in (\ref{accionAumentada}) yields a system of differential equations that describe the dynamics of the vakonomic system.
 Variations with respect to Lagrange multipliers \(\lambda\) lead to constraint equations \( \Phi(q, \dot{q}) = 0 \).
 Meanwhile, variations with respect to \( q \) give us the equation:

 This is a set of ordinary differential equations of second order in positions and first order in Lagrange multipliers, which depends on \(\Phi \) and \( L \).
 Observe that LNNs could still be utilized for the augmented Lagrangian $\mathcal{L}$, as this can be seen as an unconstrained system for that Lagrangian.
-Nevertheless, from the point of view of implementation, it may be difficult to collect data about Lagrange multipliers to train a LNN model.
-This case requires special treatment and could be considered in a future work.
+However, augmented Lagrangians are always singular, a kind of Lagrangian that was not treated in the examples considered in \cite{Cranmer2020LagrangianNN}.
+On the other hand and from the point of view of implementation, it may be difficult to collect data about Lagrange multipliers to train a LNN model.
+For these reasons, the case of vakonomic constraints requires special treatment and could be considered in a future work.